Skilled Nursing Costs in 2025

 However, if the skilled nursing facility stay is for primarily nonmedical reasons, you can only deduct the cost of medical expenses.
 You can’t deduct money spent on meals and lodging.

 Have questions?
-It’s always best to consult a financial adviser or accountant who’s familiar with tax laws.
+It’s always best to consult a financial adviser or accountant familiar with tax laws.
 Understanding senior tax deductions can help you make the most of your money during your retirement years.

 Citations